What is Applied Behaviour Analysis (ABA)?

 Autistic children in ABA programs are taught new skills using a range of teaching techniques, which might include Discrete Trial Training and incidental teaching.
 Programs might also use everyday interactions as opportunities for children to learn.

-Children are given lots of opportunities to practise new skills.
+Children are given plenty of opportunities to practise new skills.
 As they learn skills, more skills are added to their programs.
 Over time, skills are combined into complex behaviour, like having conversations, playing cooperatively with others, or learning by watching others.

 There are many different styles of ABA, ranging from very structured and rigid to more flexible.
-There are branded intervention programs that use ABA principles, including the Lovaas Program.
+There are branded programs that use ABA principles, including the Lovaas Program.

 Other programs based on the principles of ABA include Early Intensive Behavioural Intervention (EIBI), Douglass Developmental Disabilities Center Program and the Princeton Child Development Institute Program.